 Unusual Options Activity Insight: Ford Motor

-On Friday, shares of Ford Motor (NYSE:F) saw unusual options activity.
-After the option alert, the stock price moved down to $14.87.
+Ford Motor (NYSE:F) shares experienced unusual options activity on Tuesday.
+The stock price moved down to $14.49 following the option alert.

 - Option Type: SWEEP